Experienced Family Law Attorneys Fighting For You

 Prior to attending law school Karen graduated from Hartwick College located in Oneonta, New York.
 Karen lived in upstate New York for 7 years while attending college and then law school.
 She moved back to the Maryland/D.C./Virginia area after graduating law school because she wanted to be close to family and to focus her law practice in this area.
 She is also a 1993 graduate of The Mercersburg Academy, a small private boarding school in Mercersburg, Pennsylvania.
 Mercersburg, Pennsylvania is also where she grew up and where many members of her family still live.
 Karen has a strong sense of community and has volunteered in community outreach programs in her hometown of Mercersburg, Pennsylvania as well as locally in Montgomery County through the Montgomery County Pro Bono Committee.
 In fact, in 2018 the firm was awarded the Small Firm Service Award for a case in which Karen was involved.
 She was also active in volunteer legal clinic programs in Law School.

 She is also a member of the Maryland State Bar Association (MSBA), the Bar Association of Montgomery County (BAMC), and the Family Law Section of the Bar Association of Montgomery County.

-- Albany Law School Union University, Albany, New York
+- Albany Law School of Union University, Albany, New York

 - J.D. - 2000